 “The turtle is part of my culture and one of my favourite creatures,” she says.
 “It’s a sacred symbol to the Mi’kmaq and has many meanings.
 It represents one of the seven sacred teachings — truth — and signifies good health and a long life.
 The colours signify the medicine wheel and embody the four directions — north, south, east and west.
 The shell represents perseverance and protection and the continent of North America — the home of Indigenous Peoples.
 We sprouted from the back of Turtle Island, which makes us Indigenous.”

-Riki Lee’s design and several others were presented to Marconi Campus Elder Danny Paul for consideration.
+Riki Lee’s design and several others were presented to Danny Paul, Marconi Campus Elder in Residence, for consideration.
 While the initiative began as a librarian-led, cultural competency-building assignment at Marconi Campus specifically, NSCC Libraries knew that Riki Lee’s exemplary design could be of benefit to all campus libraries.

 She adds, “I’m truly at a loss for words.
 I feel honoured and like I’m capable of so much more.”

 Riki Lee’s labels were launched at NSCC campuses across the province as part of Mi'kmaq History Month.

 * English Translation: Wi’kipatmu’k Mi’kmawey (Honouring of the Mi'kmaw Way)